-The Power Down pin (PD) suspends device operation and puts the ADC081500 in a minimum power dissipation state.
+The Power Down pins (PD and PDQ) allow the ADC08D1000 to be entirely powered down (PD) or the "Q" channel to be powered down and the "I" channel to remain active.
 See Section 1.1.7 for details on the power down feature.

-The digital data (+/-) output pins are put into a high impedance state when the PD pin is high.
-Upon return to normal operation, the pipeline will contain meaningless information and must be flushed.
+The digital output pins retain the last conversion output code when either the input clock is stopped or the PD pin is high.
+However, upon return to normal operation, the pipeline will contain meaningless information and must be flushed.